Samsung July 2021 security update is rolling out now to these Galaxy devices

 Galaxy A Series

 The first device in Samsung’s extremely popular Galaxy A series to get the July update was the Galaxy A52.
 The device was updated first in Bolivia and Panama ahead of a wider international rollout which took place around July 13.
 This is not the 5G variant, though.
 Shortly later, the Galaxy A31 saw its July update in Brazil.
-Galaxy A10s was updated in Malaysia and Vietnam on July 8 while A02s was updated first in Brazil around July 13.
+Galaxy A10s was updated in Malaysia and Vietnam on July 8 while A02s was updated first in Brazil around July 13 with the Galaxy A70 being updated the same week in the same region.

 - Galaxy A52 — A525MUBU2AUF3/A525FXXS2AUF4 (Released first in Bolivia, Panama)

-Note: This article was originally published on July 2 last updated on July 14.